 The triticale was harvested on May 26; this went well.
 It became clear that all 5 fields had a failed seeding down and it was agreed to reseed.
 It was also agreed that the farm could not afford to do a second year trial of fall drilling vs. frost broadcasting.
 All further seeding would be by drill (still committed to no-till).
 The ongoing comparative yield data that had been planned could not be completed.

 Then, very unfortunately, the lack of rain resulted in a second crop failure on all 5 fields.
 A summer forage seeding of sorghum-sudangrass was considered but rejected.
 Advice was taken to cancel the remainder of Experiment #1 and focus on Experiment #2.
-The 5 fields were treated with glyphosate and seeded a third time on August 20, when rain that had been forecast came up short of expectations.
+The 5 fields were treated with glyphosate and seeded a third time on August 20, 2016 when rain that had been forecast came up short of expectations.
 This time a more diverse seed mixture was used to further reduce risk (Seedway 350 Haymaster Mix: 35% Premium Tall Fescue, 30% Premium Orchardgrass, 15% Red Clover, 10% Perennial Ryegrass & 10% Festulolium planted at 36#/acre, slightly higher than the recommended 30#/acre).
-We will not know the results of that attempt until spring.
-Clearly, this failure has been very expensive and a reminder of the crop rotation risk factor.
+Clearly, this failure was very expensive and a reminder of the crop rotation risk factor.
 While not foreseeable, 2016 was a record drought year in Maine.
 No one we know of had a successful perennial grass seeding down experience.

 Experiment #2: Hairy Vetch Planted with Corn:

-On September 20, we marked out the fields for the corn/vetch trial and took baseline soil samples.
-These will be analyzed this winter, when it its slightly less costly.
+On September 20, 2016 we marked out the fields for the corn/vetch trial and took baseline soil samples.
 The fields were divided into two similar halves (one upland and one lowland), and then again in thirds.
 Each sample field is about 1.75 acres in size.
 Tree flags were marked to identify the plots and a diagram was made.
 Winter rye was planted uniformly at 75 lb/acre across the entire area.
 Vetch was planted at 10 lb/acre on one pair of thirds and at 15 lb/acre on another pair.
 The final third of each field was left as the control.